 What's the average score?

 The UKCAT Consortium states that most students achieve scores ranging from 500-700 on each of the cognitive sections of the UKCAT exam.
-The scores for the 2016 UKCAT sitting are below:
+The scores for the 2017 sitting are as follows:

 For historical context, the 2015 results were released at 2531, which translates to an average score of 633 per section.